SEX WORK LAWS IN AUSTRALIA

 3

-Members of the public are permitted to make anonymous complaints, and the police do not have to disclose what evidence they have been given, meaning it can be difficult to provide a defence against a charge.
+Members of the public can make anonymous complaints and the police do not have to disclose what evidence they have been given.
+This means it can be difficult to provide a defence against a charge.

 Brothels and parlours